-The second book suggested for fifth graders, Bearers of Freedom chronicles the expansion of global trade, explorations, and the discovery of the New World by Columbus, ending with the French and Indian War.
+Suggested for fifth graders, the series's second book, Bearers of Freedom, chronicles the expansion of global trade, explorations, and the discovery of the New World by Columbus, ending with the French and Indian War.

 Students will learn about developing discontent in the American colonies through the American Revolution and into the early 1800s in Leaders of Freedom for sixth grade.
 This text begins with events leading up to the Revolutionary War and ends with an overview of early American education, literature, and inventions.
 This book as well as the following two books of the series contain the texts of the Declaration of Independence and the Constitution.